List of Jane the Virgin characters: Luisa Alver

 Luisa Alver (portrayed by Yara Martinez) is the doctor who artificially inseminated Jane, as well as Rafael's sister.
-She's an alcoholic and in love with her stepmother, Rose.
-The two have an on and off relationship before spending three years together until Rose is found and arrested.
-Luisa eventually begins working with the police to end Rose's reign of terror, and eventually pushes the latter to her death in the penultimate episode, and also reconciles with Rafael and Jane.
+She is an alcoholic and in love with her stepmother, Rose.
+The two have an on and off relationship, then spend three years together until Rose is found and arrested.

 Rose Solano

-Rose Solano (portrayed by Bridget Regan) is a crime lord who falls in love with Luisa, and the main antagonist of the series.
+Rose Solano (portrayed by Bridget Regan) is a crime lord who falls in love with Luisa, and is the main antagonist of the series.
 She kills Emilio, kidnaps Mateo, and shoots Michael.
-After three years on the run with Luisa, she's arrested.
-In the 5th season, she escapes and takes Jane hostage, however, ultimately falls to her death after being double-crossed by Luisa.
+After three years on the run with Luisa, she is arrested.